-Extracted from the Sumerian tablets, the story of Separation of heaven from the earth might reveals the start of political separation between the East and the West.
+Extracted from the Sumerian tablets, the story of Separation of heaven and the earth might reveals the start of political separation between the East and the West.
 While the earth God Enki stayed still in Egypt, we see the Heaven God An and his kingdom were drifting to the East.
-At the end, Anyang settled itself in the eastern tip of the Chinese continent that made China becoming the heaven kingdom.
-Indra or the king of Heaven was no other than the Chinese rulers of the Shang dynasty.
+At the end of the separation, Anyang settled itself in the eastern tip of the Chinese continent and that China Claimed itself since then as the Heaven Kingdom.
+Indra or the king of Heaven was no other than the Chinese rulers of the Shang Dynasty.

 - Chorani vs Kambu